-With the current average house price of a West London four bedroom home being a staggering £240,000 more than the average price of a three bedroom West London home, it is no surprise that many people are choosing to extend upwards by converting their lofts in order to increase the size of their homes.
+London could easily be described as the “Loft Conversion Capital” of the UK and with the current average house price of a West London four-bedroom home being a staggering £240,000 more than the average price of a three-bedroom, it’s no surprise that many people are choosing to extend upwards by converting their lofts.

 Whether in Ealing, Harrow, Hillingdon or Hounslow, a loft conversion could be used to create an extra income for yourself.
 Have you thought about adding an en-suite bedroom in your loft space to rent out to a paying tenant?
 With the fluid West London population, a stylish loft conversion would provide a sought after rental opportunity.